PAN-OS

 - Noise reduction: repeat offenders stop generating meaningful churn after the first hit.

-- Performance protection: known-bad sources get dropped early, reducing repeated inspection overhead.
+- Performance protection: known-bad sources get dropped early.

 - Self-updating enforcement: no manual lists, no external EDL hosting, no scripts required.